capital-american/Capital-American-Shaman/src/pages/products/cbd-broad-spectrum-warming-roll-on-2000mg.md

 Each 3oz container of warming roll on contains 2000mg of the finest hemp-derived broad spectrum CBD.
 This topical is uniquely blended with other soothing essences including meadowfoam seed oil, menthol, eucalyptus, aloe, chamomile and many more!

-Our premium topical is proudly all natural, organic, non-GMO and gluten free, and contains the superior quality and purity that you can expect from Proleve.
+Proleve's premium topical is proudly all natural, organic, non-GMO and gluten free, and contains the superior quality and purity that you can expect from Proleve.

 <br><br>